fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 ## A bit of Mandelbrot

-The Mandelbrot calculation is both very complex and very simple.
+The Mandelbrot calculation is both complex and very simple.
 By that I mean it is quite simple, but uses complex numbers.

 To compute the Mandelbrot set for the coordinate ``c``, you start with ``z = 0`` and perform the following operation in a loop: ``z = z^2 + c``.
 If the value "diverges," the point is outside the Mandelbrot set.
 If it doesn't diverge, the point is within the Mandelbrot set.